22nd August 1485

-Prince Henry was betrothed to his brother’s widow, Catherine of Aragon.
+Prince Henry, now heir to the throne, was betrothed to his brother’s widow, Catherine of Aragon.

 8th August 1503

-Henry VII’s daughter, Margaret, married King James IV of Scotland at Holyrood Abbey.
+Henry VII’s daughter, Margaret Tudor, married King James IV of Scotland at Holyrood Abbey.

 27th June 1505

-Henry VII made his son, Henry, who, at 14 years old, had come of age, publicly repudiate his betrothal to Catherine of Aragon.
-Henry wanted his son free to enable him to make alternative marriage negotiations that would be more beneficial for England.
+Henry VII made his son, Prince Henry, publicly repudiate his betrothal to Catherine of Aragon.
+Henry wanted his son free to enable him to make alternative marriage negotiations that would be more beneficial for England and the Tudors.